sciZer0/newdiscoveries/c/README.md

 But there is another fundamental errors:

-* the official concept of Work, being wrong
+* the official concept of Work -- being wrong
-* the official concept of Energy, being wrong
+* the official concept of Energy -- being wrong
-* the official concept of Force, being wrong
+* the official concept of Force being -- wrong
-* the official Law of conservation of Energy, being wrong
+* the official Law of conservation of Energy -- being wrong

 All these fundamental errors together result in the endless series of errors in science.